 Impact: High

-When the connection between the primary and mirror databases is lost, then you lose the option for high availability and complete data redundancy.
-In the case of a shutdown and loss of data and backups in the primary server, a solution of recovery won’t be available.
+When the connection between the primary and mirror databases is lost, a recovery solution will not be available in the case of a shutdown and loss of data and backups in the primary server.

 Expected behavior :

-Many normal activities may cause the connection between the two databases to run slower than usual (for example, backup, virus scan), but unexpected delays need to be investigated, since they may be caused by problems with a key resource, such as storage or network bandwidth.
+Many normal activities, such as backups and virus scannings, may cause the connection between the two databases to run slower than usual, but unexpected delays must be investigated.
+They may be caused by problems with a key resource, such as storage or network bandwidth, and harm the mirroring mechanism.

 Possible causes: